jimzrt/Incognito_RCM/README.md

 =
 *Scandal-UK: I have maintained this project with code from projects by CTCaer and schmue.
 I have added bug fixes and updates.*

-*NOTE: Atmosphere now contains this feature, although it is unknown if it gets cached anywhere before Atmosphere overwrites it - to get it going you just need to follow the instructions to setup exosphere.ini.*
+*NOTE: Atmosphere now contains this feature, although it is unknown if it gets cached anywhere before Atmosphere overwrites it - to get it going you just need to follow the instructions in [the Wiki](https://github.com/Scandal-UK/Incognito_RCM/wiki).*

 Usage
 =